johanley/special-relativity-core/README.md

 At ultra-relativistic speeds, in the limit the length is half of the L-F length.
 An approaching stick is always longer than the rest length.
 This means that there are dramatic differences in geometry between a time-slice and a light-slice.
-This is especially in the forward direction: a time-slice has flattening by the factor 1/Γ, but the light-slice shows expansion!
+This is especially true in the forward direction: a time-slice has flattening by the factor 1/Γ, but the light-slice shows expansion!